as part of the online Yiddish program at the New York Workmens Circle

 TENTATIVE SLOT: Mondays 1—2:30 PM NY time: on 1, 8, 15 & 22 March; 5, 12, 19 & 26; April; 3 &10 May.

-A close reading of a short story (/novella) by Chaim Grade.
-Course goals: To read the text of a modern master as a group with analysis focused on linguistic, stylistic, cultural, historical and religious elements.
+A close reading of Chaim Grade’s short story (/novella) Di Shvúe (The Oath).
+Course goals: To read the text of a modern master as a group with analysis focused on linguistic, stylistic, cultural, historical and religious elements “of every sentence” (rather than aiming for some great number of pages covered).
 Participants take turns reading with each segment followed by discussion.
 Course Tools: PDF of the text provided online to participants.
 Additional Information: This course is taught entirely in Yiddish.

 TENTATIVE SLOT: Thursdays, 1—2:30 PM NY time: on 4, 11, 18 & 25 March; 8, 15, 22 & 29 April; 6 & 13 May.

 (3) Topics in Grammar, Semantics, Stylistics & Dialectology:

 Intended for a wide spectrum of students of Yiddish (at intermediate and advanced levels).
 No specialized background in technical linguistics required.
 The course will look both at issues that continue to confront many Yiddish students in our times, and at others where prevalent variation itself makes way for an array of meaningful observations on usage, including the secular-religious, normativist-descriptivist, and purist-variationist axes, as well as the centuries-old “north-south division” in grammar, semantics and pronunciation.
 At the first session, students will be invited to propose specific issues under these rubrics that interest them, which will, in the event of wider interest among participants, be added as possible and appropriate.
 Additional information: The course is conducted entirely in Yiddish.